Robrowno/django-raceway/TESTING.md

 ## Manual Testing

+### Stripe

+To test the checkout payments with card details in test mode, I used the following long card numbers:

+- 4242424242424242: for successful card payments (Visa)
+- 4000056655665556L for successful card payments (Visa Debit)
+- 4000000000009995: for card with insufficient funds
+- 4000000000000002: for testing card declined

+I used the above to successfully test Stripe and I am happy to say it is working as expected

 ### Home/Index/Middle-Navigation
 | Test | Method | Expected Outcome | Result |
 | - | - | - | - |